Trump deletes post depicting him as Jesus-like figure after backlash - MyJoyOnline

 The White House initially defended the clip as an "internet meme video" and told critics to "stop the fake outrage".

-But after fierce criticsm, including from several Republican senators, the post was removed and a White House official said that a staffer had "erroneously" made the post.
+But after fierce criticism, including from several Republican senators, the post was removed, and a White House official said that a staffer had "erroneously" made the post.

 Latest Stories